oscarthroedsson/oscarthroedsson/README.md

   I enjoy creating smart tools that enhance both development processes and user experiences. 🚀
 </p>

-- 🔭 I’m currently working on **Sanitas Health App** and while that is being tested I build on TypeSync or PureComponents.
+- 🔭 I’m currently working on **Sanitas Health App** and while that is being tested I build on ProspectSync or PureComponents.

 - 🌱 I’m currently learning **Improving my existing skill**